A midlife career transition can feel overwhelming, especially if you did not expect it.

 Know Your Core Skills and How to Sell Them

 Recognize your skills and experience

 If you have been in the same job for a long time, you may worry that your skills are out of date or your age may pose a problem.
 But it is important to recognize that your experience is valuable.

-Employers value transferable or employability skills.
+Employers value core or transferable skills.
 Also known as soft skills, these include communication and interpersonal skills.
 These skills are much harder to teach than work-specific or technical skills.